This post is called, ‘Words Matter In Eating Disorder Recovery’ but actually the words we use in day to day life matter in everything, all the time!

 You get the picture.

-These thoughts are merely teaching the brain it is right to be scared, that you are not committed and opens the option of not following through with a positive recovery action.
+These thoughts are merely teaching the brain it is right to be scared, that you are not committed and they open the option of not following through with a positive recovery action.

 Your language has to be positive, determined and present tense!